tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ansible/README.md

 The Ansible plug-in enables IBM UrbanCode Deploy to run various commands.
 Any missing commands can be run through a generic Shell step or AShell plug-in step.

 The AirWatch Toolkit plug-in is a community plug-in.
 Community plug-ins are open source projects that are developed and supported by the IBM UrbanCode development community.
-Click **Visit Project** at the top of the page to go to the project for further information.

-# Downloads:
+## Downloads

 * [Ansible Toolkit plug-in distribution](https://github.com/UrbanCode/Ansible-Toolkit-UCD/releases)
 * [Source project](https://github.com/UrbanCode/Ansible-Toolkit-UCD)